DavidJGChen/bandit-exploration/paper/progress.typ

 = Results and Discussion

-Through a round of preliminary simulations, I am able to reproduce results similar to existing experimental results from Russo and Van Roy @IDS.
+Through a round of preliminary simulations, I am able to successfully reproduce results similar to existing experimental results from Russo and Van Roy @IDS.
 For the algorithms not included in prior simulations, namely the non-adaptive exploration algorithms, I observe noticably higher regret for this horizon.
 Interestingly, within this interval, $epsilon$-greedy with exponential decay seems to perform worse than constant $epsilon$-greedy.
 Indeed, checking the $epsilon_t$ factor, I find that $epsilon_t$ decays to $0.1$ only after the $1000$th time-step, at which point the slope of the regret curve seems to become more shallow than constant $epsilon$-greedy with $epsilon = 0.1$.
-Past $T=2000$, I believe that $epsilon$-greedy with decay should have lower cumulative regret, and further analysis to characterize this may be interesting.
+Past $T=2000$, I believe that $epsilon$-greedy with decay should have lower cumulative regret, and further analysis to characterize this trend may be interesting.

 Explore-then-commit exhibits a very different regret curve, as it is essentially fully random for $200$ time-steps before switching to fully greedy.
-The initial slope of the regret curve is initially much shallower than the other algorithms at $t = 200$, and further analysis of the exact behavior and slope of the regret curve would also be interesting to investigate.
+The slope of the regret curve is initially much shallower than the other algorithms at $t = 200$, and further analysis of the exact behavior and slope of the regret curve would also be interesting to investigate.
 For any instance of the problem, the cumulative regret is equivalent to the probability that the optimal action is correctly identified after the exploration period, and if not, the average difference in reward between the actual chosen action and the optimal one.
 #figure(
   image("fig4.png"),
   caption: [